barchart/binary-serializer-public/README.md

 Console.WriteLine(deserializedTestObject.PropertyNumber); // Output: 321
 ```

-[^1]: The `Serialize` attribute is used to mark properties or fields for binary serialization.
+> **_NOTE:_** The `Serialize` attribute is used to mark properties or fields for binary serialization.
 When `true` is passed to the `Serialize` attribute, it indicates that the data member is part of the unique key for the object.
 Multiple data members can be marked as key components, allowing for compound keys in complex objects.